brianjsl/neural_upsampling/README.md

 in the command line.

 ## Recreating Experiments
-Once the SRCNN is trained, run srcnn_experiments.py:
+Once the SRCNN and FSRCNN are both trained, set `run_experiments` to `True` in srcnn_experiments.py.
+Then, run srcnn_experiments.py.
 ```
 python3 srcnn_experiments.py
 ```
-It will print the average time, MSE, and PSNR of the SRCNN and bilinear interpolation.
+It will print the average time, MSE, and PSNR of the SRCNN, FSRCNN, and bilinear interpolation.
+To visualize upsampling of these models in action, set `run_experiments` to `False` and `visualize_upsample` to `True`.
+Then, run srcnn_experiments.py.

 Once the Neural Field is trained, run
 ```